hyosung11/Launch-School/Courses/journal.md

 14:29 Back from lunch with Ed.
 I want to keep studying now.

 16:11 Started Assignment 9, the practice problems on execution context.

+17:13 Finished Assignment 9, but need to review how to use `Function.prototype.call()`.